akohlmey/tclmpi/README.md

 ## Microsoft Windows

-A precompiled installer package for 64-bit Windows 10 is available from the [TclMPI GitHub Releases Page](https://github.com/akohlmey/tclmpi/releases).
+A precompiled installer package for 64-bit Windows 10 (Version 21H1) is available from the
+[TclMPI GitHub Releases Page](https://github.com/akohlmey/tclmpi/releases).

 To use this package, the MS-MPI package version 10.x and ActiveTcl version 8.6